6 Do-Ahead Tips for a Relaxed Thanksgiving | HexClad – HexClad Cookware

 Thanksgiving starts now.
 Yes, we’re talking to you.

 Even for skilled home cooks who can throw together dinner on the fly–good for you!–Thanksgiving is one meal that benefits from planning ahead.
 Well ahead.
 If you’ve been tasked as the maestro for this year’s feast, follow the advice below for the easiest Thanksgiving you’ve ever had.
-Here are five tips you need for a more chill holiday.
+Here are six tips you need for a more chill holiday.

 1. TACKLE THE TURKEY EARLY